f18-os/producer-consumer-lab-SpottieTea/threadProCon/README.md

   threadDisp.
 - threadExtract takes a video file and reads it frame by frame, encoding it and placing it in a buffer.
-- threadGray takes frames from the buffer, converts them to grayscale, and places them in a second buffer.
+- threadGray takes frames from the buffer, decodes and converts them to grayscale, and places them in a second buffer.
 - threadDisp reads converted frames from the second buffer and displays them on screen.